| Badger Tunnels

 filled with suitable bait, and badger smells (called musk), they still didn't

+use it.
 It was only when the badger family had several

 cubs to rear (and needed better food supplies) that they